 Luxury equals service.
 It’s hiring a private car and driver in Slovakia to take you to the ruins of a castle when there is no direct way by train or bus.
 It’s paying for an upgrade of your hotel room so you can enjoy an ocean view.
 It’s taking a taxi or a hotel car when you arrive at the airport in a strange country instead of trying to figure out the local bus.

 Luxury travel is flying business class to Europe (even if you go on points) so that you don’t lose a whole day of your trip because you got no sleep on the plane.
 Luxury travel is whatever saves you from headaches.

 Horrible fact.
 Wealth buys health.
 Studies are clear.
 People who have money tend to be healthier than those who don’t because of issues such as diet and access to proper medical care (which makes volunteerism such a powerful way to travel).

 Positive fact.
 Luxury travellers can be healthier than other luxury travellers if they incorporate wellness into their travel plans, and wellbeing is true luxury indeed.
 Spa and wellness travel is also one of the fastest growing sectors of the luxury travel market.

 So slow down and nurture yourself.
-Spend a week detoxing at an energy-filled wellness retreat such as Kamalaya Koh Samui Wellness Sanctuary in Thailand, or go soak in a centuries-old bathhouse in Budapest.
+Spend a week detoxing at an energy-filled wellness retreat such as Kamalaya Koh Samui Wellness Sanctuary in Thailand, Le Blanc Spa Resort in Cabo or soak in a centuries-old bathhouse in Budapest.
 Your body will thank you.